ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/maintenance-without-downtime.md

 ```
 $ ydbops node maintenance --host <node_fqdn>
 ```
-When executing this command, ydbops will take an exclusive lock on the node in CMS.
+When executing this command, ydbops will acquire an exclusive lock on the node in CMS.

 ### Rolling restart {##rolling-restart}